-Fed's Powell says full economic recovery will likely require coronavirus vaccine: CBS
+Fed's Powell says full economic recovery may require coronavirus vaccine: CBS

 “Assuming there is not a second wave of the coronavirus, I think you will see the economy recover steadily through the second half of this year.
 For the economy to fully recover people will have to be fully confident and that may have to await the arrival of a vaccine.”

+The Fed has approved a suite of programs to help businesses and financial markets continue functioning during the pandemic, and to try to limit the failure of firms and families during the fight against the virus.

+Fed chairs use interviews on national television networks sparingly, but the 60 Minutes interview this evening will be his second since the U.S. central bank began putting its financial power behind the virus fight.

-Reporting by Howard Schneider; Editing by Lisa Shumaker
+Reporting by Howard Schneider; Editing by Lisa Shumaker and Daniel Wallis